The following information is provided for reference purposes only and should be used at your own risk!

 Check fit of oil pump caps in new Beisan oil pump disk.

-1% of vanos units will have a .001mm diameter oversized cap that will stick in a Beisan new oil pump disk side cylinder.
+1% of Vanos units will have a .001mm diameter oversized cap that will stick in a Beisan new oil pump disk side cylinder.

 If this is encountered, a 30 second polishing of a side cylinder with 400 grit sandpaper and 1/4″ socket extension will remove .0005mm material and accommodate the oversized cap.